contrast-zone/t-rewriter.js/README.md

     α -> A

 where the left side is a sequence of strings, while the right side is a string, and the whole expression represents classical implication.
-This way, in top-down parsing we seek for one rule the right rule side to match against another rule the left rule side.
+This way, in top-down parsing we seek for one rule right side to match against another rule left side.

 This seems to be enough to perform usual text parsing by utilizing logical inference, proving that `input string -> start symbol` holds.
 According to this, we are specifically interested in the case of extending the parsing algorithm by all the notions that logical inference includes in its functionality.
 This is possible by applying the algorithm to *sequents* instead of production rules.
+We convert production rules to sequents as noted in section [[3.1. converting rulesets to sequents](31-converting-rulesets-to-sequents)], and extend the basic algorithm by left side conjunctions and right side disjunctions.
+We hold that, although this extension is not necessary for completeness of inference process, it may simplify it in ways explained in section [[2. expression logic](2-expression-logic)].

 ##### additional notes

-The correspondence explanation is based on context free grammars that restricts the right side of implication to a single string, not a sequence of strings, but it can also be applied to unrestricted grammars, the most general grammars from [Chomsky hierarchy](https://en.wikipedia.org/wiki/Chomsky_hierarchy).
+The correspondence explanation is based on context free grammars that restricts the right side of implication to a single string, not a sequence of strings, but it can also be applied to unrestricted grammars, the most general grammars from [Chomsky hierarchy](https://en.wikipedia.org/wiki/Chomsky_hierarchy) that include right side sequence of strings.
 However, *expression logic* does not resemble the exact behavior as usual interpreting unrestricted grammars.

 There is one important behavior difference between unrestricted grammars and our approach.
 In unrestricted grammars, it is possible to combine merely *parts* of neighbour production resolvents to form a base for new production resolvents.
 Because of this structure-braking behavior, unrestricted grammars are very complicated to use and reason about.
 To avoid the phrase fragmentation, we are taking another approach: we pose a strict parent-child structure policy where, to produce a parent resolvent, the *whole* child production resolvent, not merely a *part*, should be taken into account when matching production bases.
 This preserves a general tree structure that is simpler to use and reason about.
 At the same time, we are retaining [Turing completeness](https://en.wikipedia.org/wiki/Turing_completeness) by incorporating *identifier equivalece* mechanism as a substitute for variables when expressing functions.

 #### 3.2.2. v-parse algorithm

-    // under construction
+This is *v-parse* algorithm that parses input text against context free grammar rules.
+The version of algorithm presented in this section distinguishes between terminals and non-terminals.
+Input text is expected to be [lexed](https://en.wikipedia.org/wiki/Lexical_analysis) into an array of tokens prior to actual parsing.

+    01 FUNCTION Parse (grammar, start, input)
+    02     tokens := input;
+    03     chart := [][];
+    04     MergeItem (0, [start, END_OF_FILE], 0, null);
+    05     FOR each new column in chart DO
+    06         FOR each new item in column DO
+    07             IF item.Sequence[item.index] is terminal
+    08                 MergeItem (column.index, item.Sequence[item.index], 0, item);
+    09
+    10             ELSE
+    11                 FOR each production where item.Sequence[item.Index] == production.Right in grammar DO
+    12                     MergeItem (column.Index, production.Left, 0, item);
+    13
+    14     RETURN {Chart: chart, Success: (is END_OF_FILE in chart[input.LENGTH]?)};
+    15
+    16     PROCEDURE MergeItem (offset, sequence, index, parents) 17         item := chart[offset].FIND (sequence, index);
+    18         IF not found item THEN
+    19             item := {Sequence: sequence, Index: index, Inherited: [], Inheritors: [], Parents: []};
+    20             chart[offset].ADD (item);
+    21
+    22         IF parent not in item.Parents THEN
+    23             item.Parents.ADD (parent);
+    24             FOR each x in [parent] UNION parent.Inherited DO 25                 FOR each y in [item] UNION item.Inheritors DO 26                     IF y.Index + 1 == y.Sequence.LENGTH
+    27                         IF (x.Sequence, x.Index) not in y.Inherited THEN
+    28                             x.Inheritors.ADD (y);
+    29                             y.Inherited.ADD (x);
+    30
+    31                     IF x.Index + 1 < x.Sequence.LENGTH THEN
+    32                         IF y.sequence is terminal and y.Sequence == tokens[offset] THEN
+    33                             MergeItem (offset + 1, x.Sequence, x.Index + 1, x.Parents);

+This algorithm is a chart based algorithm that groups parsing items into columns.
+Columns correspond to offsets from the beginning of input sequence.
+Columns are incrementally processed, never looking back into the previous columns in the chart.
+Algorithm stores generated items in the chart as pairs of a sequence and an index of the sequence element.
+This way it is always possible to know what is ahead element of the current item (we just increment the index attribute by one) without looking to back columns.

+The main function `Parse` serves as a loop over chart columns, productions and their alternations.
+The loop functions as a [breadth-first search](https://en.wikipedia.org/wiki/Breadth-first_search) to reach all the tokens relative to `start` symbol.
+It repeatedly calls `MergeItem` procedure to populate the chart onwards. `MergeItem` procedure creates a new item in appropriate column determined by `offset` only if an item with similar `Sequence` and `Index` attributes doesn't already exist in that column.
+If the item exists, its data is accumulated by a newly introduced `parent` value.
+The algorithm ends when it visits all the populated columns in the chart.

+The essence of the algorithm is in merging new items to existing items.
+When an item is merged, it looks up all the accumulated parents inside `Inherited` attribute (line 24), and tries to merge their successors (line 33) to all the children of the existing item inside `Inheritors` attribute (line 25).
+To do this, the algorithm tracks what is to be merged (line 29) and where it is supposed to be merged (line 28).
+Of course, if we want this merging to take a place, there are some conditions to be met:

+1. (line 26) the index of items in children has to be equal to the children sequences length (parent sucessor is allowed to apply);
+2. (line 27) items from the first loop that are already processed as a value of `Inherited` attribute are ignored;
+3. (line 31) the index of successors in parents has to be less than the parents sequences lengths (there is an available parent successor);
+4. (line 32) scheduling the next item is performed only if item from the second loop matches input token at given offset (item is recognized in input sequence).

+The algorithm exhibits very well behavior regarding to parsing possibly ambiguous grammars when encountering multiple replacement rules for a single value.
+After parsing, if `END_OF_FILE` starting sequence element can be found at the first column offset behind the last input token, the parsing is considered successful.
+If a parsing error occurs, `END_OF_FILE` will not be placed at appropriate place, and then the produced chart may be additionally analyzed for errors.
+Thus, in the case of an error, it may be relatively easy to output *"Expected expression `E` at offset `N`"* error forms by observing only the last populated column in the resulting chart.

+This algorithm should be enough for top-level syntax check of *expression logic*, under condition that we provide *expression logic* production rules to the `parse` function.
+We will use *v-parse* algorithm as a base for upgrading to complete *expression logic* system by *v-abduce* algorithm in the following section.
+Things may get somewhat complicated, but remember what is in stake: a system ready to host any language and to compile it to any other language.
+Thus, we will allow a bit of necessary complexity for *v-abduce* algorithm.

 #### 3.2.3. v-abduce algorithm